 Dear Survivor: Thank you for the warning.
 Readers, if you or someone you love is due for a PSA test, please schedule one today.

-This Classic Annie's Mailbox column was originally published in 2005.
+"Annie's Mailbox" is written by Kathy Mitchell and Marcy Sugar.
+This column was originally published in 2016.
 To find out more about Classic Annie's Mailbox and read features by other Creators Syndicate writers and cartoonists, visit Creators Syndicate at www.creators.com.